Drupal: Status report problem: HTTP request status fails

 What I did, was to recheck that my webserver had access to internet.
 Of course it had!
 The problem exists mostly when there is no information to resolve the domain name used with the local ip address of the webserver.
 This means that an error occurs in the entries of the DNS server.

-In cases where DNS server is not existant(ex. local testing environment) all you have to do is inform the /etc/hosts file.
-For example if you use the domain http://www.example.local/ and your local ip address is 192.168.1.2 then all you have to do is create/edit a entry like this in /etc/hosts:
+In cases where DNS server is not existant(ex. local testing environment) all you have to do is inform the

-192.168.1.2 example.local www.example.local
+:#/etc/hosts file 127.0.0.1 example 192.168.1.2 example.local www.example.local

 or if you have multiple domains assigned to the same computer use the example below:

-192.168.1.2 domain1.local www.domain1.local domain2.local www.domain2.local example.local www.example.local
+#/etc/hosts file 127.0.0.1 example 192.168.1.2 domain1.local www.domain1.local domain2.local www.domain2.local example.local www.example.local

 PS: This problem is discussed in drupal.org.